ml-cube/LibreClinica/docs/manuals/monitor-manual.md

 When you've lost your password you can request a reset of the password.
 A new, random password will be sent to the email-address you provided in your account-data.
 You request this new password by clicking Forgot Password? in the log in screen.
 The form "Request Password Form" opens.

-Type in User Name your user-name and in Email the email address, as used in LibreClinica.
+Type in User Name your user-name and in Email the email address, as used in I3LUNG.
 Then you select the Password Challenge Question and give your Password Challenge Answer.
 Click button Submit Password Request and after a few minutes a mail will be sent to you with the new password.
 After logging in with this new password, you must change it immediately, just as when you log in for the first time.
 ![request password](monitor-manual_images/request_password.png "request password")

 # Change Study/Site

-When you log in to LibreClinica, your active study will be the study you last worked on.
+When you log in to I3LUNG, your active study will be the study you last worked on.
 If you are assigned to more than one study, you can change to another study, by using the link Change Study/Site.

 You see in the upper-left corner the active Study "GCP-Service training study: Bremen (TDS0004: Site B)".
 If you want to change to site"Amsterdam" you click the radio-button and then click the button Change Study.
 The screen "Confirm Changing Study" opens and here you click on Confirm.